GWBasic/gwbasic.github.io/_posts/2025-06-29-brooms-vs-vacuums-when-to-use-an-orm.md

 When deciding between an ORM or hand-written queries, I like to think of three categories:

 1. **Broom because of simplicity**: The database has few tables and simple query needs.
-Skip the ORM because I'll never "break even" on the time it takes to set it up and learn how to use it correctly.
+I will skip the ORM because I'll never "break even" on the time it takes to set it up and learn how to use it correctly.
 2. **Vacuum because of breadth**: The database had many tables and queries.
 I will "break even" on the time it takes to pick an ORM, set it up, learn how to use it correctly, work around its bugs, react to its security vulnerabilities, and defend its license to the company's legal team.
 3. **Archeologist's paintbrush because of specialization**: The application has "hot" queries, is performance sensitive, or otherwise needs every kind of performance boost it can get.
 In this case, it's "worth it" to invest the time and or manpower into hand-writing optimized queries and code to populate objects.